List of cheerleading stunts: Spotters

 Spotters are additional athletes whose primary responsibility is to watch the stunt and assist the flyer in the case of a fall or accident.
 Their main goal is to protect the flyer's head and neck from injury.
-Spotter involvement can range from nearly constantly holding the stunt, such as a back spot, to standing at the back of a cheerleading routine should an incident occur.
+Spotter involvement can range from constantly holding the stunt, such as a back spot, to standing at the back of a cheerleading routine should an incident occur.